 Conner learns that the only place to fight the Masked Man’s literary army is inside his own short stories.

 When the twins and their friends enter worlds crafted from Conner’s imagination, finding allies no one else could have ever dreamed of, the race begins to put an end to the Masked Man’s reign of terror.
 Can the twins finally restore peace in the fairy tale world?

 Fight literary characters with literary characters.
-We get to meet some new out of this world characters based on the already amazing characters.
-We also learn that writer put more of themselves into their stories than they realize.
+We get to meet some new out-of-this-world characters based on the already fantastic characters.
+We also learn that writers put more of themselves into their stories than they realize.

 Conner and Alex must brave the impossible.
 All of the Land of Stories fairy tale characters – heroes and villains – are no longer confined within their world!

 With mayhem brewing in the Big Apple, Conner and Alex will have to win their biggest battle yet.